RyanRana/ELO-algoritham-based-NFL-predictor/README.md

 Code Coming Soon!
 <br><br>
-An ELO Ranking system uses the ELO ranking system to rank NFL teams using historical data and then predecting output of games.
+An ELO Ranking system uses the ELO ranking system to rank NFL teams using historical data and then predicting output of games.
 <br><br>
 Install the following models:
 <br><br>